kazaamjt/BlogContent/index.md

 ![Nice rack](/images/server_rack.jpg "After about 2 hours of trying, we managed to get this rack in to our 2nd floor apartment in the center of Brussels.")

-The bottom machine is going the main one for a while.
+The bottom machine is going to be our main one for a while.
 It's a decent machine, [but it was not without its share of problems.](/misc/I219-V.md)
 The 2 machines lying on their side are going to be dismantled at some point.

 At any rate, I've been going on about the hardware too much already...
-The the bottom machine is going to run Hyper-V server, for the sole reason that I like Hyper-V.
+The the bottom machine is going to run Windows Server 2019, for the sole reason that I like Hyper-V and Active Directory.

 This machine has 2 onboard ethernet ports, which allows me to host a VM with a firewall to section off my closet from the rest of the house.
 Here's a rough idea of what the network will look like: